taatuut/Geo-Builder/README.md

 * visualize these events on a Google Maps with moving icons
 * enable **democratize** of geo location events to any applications with Solace Native Multi protocol capabilities
 * support polygons for fence detection to detect object entering a geographical 'zone' and **react** creating events back to the Solace broker

+Anybody can try generating / visualizing / consuming geo location events with **geoBuilder** with 3 simple steps:
+1. [OPTIONAL] if you do not have access to geo location events, you can simulate them by using the Google Maps Designer
+2. Set up a Solace broker (check the [try Solace page](https://solace.com/try-it-now/) for a free trial)